 - Select "JDBC" as connector protocol.

 - Enter the JDBC connection url.
 This can for example also contain the username and password.

-- Add additional key/value arguments to be passed to the connection.
+Add additional key/value arguments to be passed to the connection, such as username or password.
 These might differ by database.
-It can be the username and password.

 Move on to the usage guide for storage connectors to see how you can use your newly created JDBC connector.